B3-2

 Director|LEE Hsin-Tien external link

 Graduated from the Bachelor’s and Master’s programs in Multimedia Animation at NTUA and studied 3D Character Animation at Gobelins in France.
 Previously worked as a 3D Animator at Illumination in France and currently working at Science SARU in Japan, contributing to various international animation productions.
-Specializing in 3D animation, they excel at blending different styles and are dedicated to exploring unique visual expressions.
+Specializing in 3D animation, Lee excels at blending different styles and is dedicated to exploring unique visual expressions.

 LIMBOTOPIA in VR